 Small, identical units at the same site may apply test results from one unit to another unit at the same site.
 In order to qualify for this treatment, the units must be electrically identical and must be less than 60 MW nameplate capacity each.
 Qualification to apply test results from one unit to another requires one-time submittal of the capability-curve and registration information for each unit, along with a request for this treatment, and pre-approval by the Manager of Operations Engineering.
-The form to request this treatment is provided as Attachment A-2 Each year, only one identical treatment unit must be tested to represent the capabilities of each other identical treatment unit a test result form must be submitted for each unit that is requesting this treatment.
-The test form must reference the PTID of the unit at the site that actually performed the test and the date and time of the test.
+The form to request this treatment is provided as Attachment A-2 Each year, only one identical treatment unit must be tested to represent the capabilities of each other identical treatment unit.

-3.6.1.3 Testing Periods

-Lagging and leading MVAR capability tests shall be performed during different vet overlapping time periods:
+3.6.1.3 Testing PeriodsLagging and leading MVAR capability tests shall be performed during different yet overlapping time periods:

 - Lagging MVAr capability must be tested or demonstrated during the Summer Capability Period (May 1 through October 31, inclusive). - Normally performed during on-peak hours.
-The VSS Supplier must operate at maximum Lagging MVAr for at least one hour for the test to be acceptable.

-- Leading MVAr capability must be tested or demonstrated between January 1 and October 31, inclusive, unless granted an exemption for absorbing Reactive Power as described in section 3.6.6.
+The VSS Supplier must operate at maximum Lagging MVAr for at least one hour for the test to be acceptable. - Leading MVAr capability must be tested or demonstrated between lanuary 1 and October 31, inclusive, unless granted an exemption for absorbing Reactive Power as described in section 3.6.6.
 Allowance for Out-of-Period Reactive Capability Testing. - Normally performed during off-peak hours.
 The VSS Supplier must operate at maximum Leading MVAr for at least one hour for the test to be acceptable.